Site icon Tutexchange

 Logging Login Activity

-To log User Login, I have created AuditLogin Method, which is called on Login Controller POST method.
+To log in User Login, I have created the AuditLogin Method, which is called on Login Controller POST method.

 private void AuditLogin()